 On Jan.
 11, anyone can participate in the national Winter Trails Day and try skiing or snowshoeing for free.
 Minnesota sites include Spirit Mountain Nordic Center in Duluth and Fort Snelling State Park in St. Paul.
 Find more information at snowlink.com.

 When a foot or more of ice covers the lake, it means ice fishing season has arrived.
 This longstanding tradition is often passed down through families, as was the case for Ross Hedin of Ramsey.
 He learned the sport from his dad and grandpa, and now takes his son to their fish house on Mille Lacs Lake.

 “Even though I’m more successful in the summertime, I have more fun [fishing] in the wintertime,” he says.
 “I do it with my son and buddies, so it’s more of a social gathering.”
 Like many ice houses, his has bunk beds, a stove and is fully heated.
 “It’s kind of like you’re in a cabin out on the ice.”

-For those without their own ice house, numerous resorts and fishing guides offer rentals complete with predrilled holes and bait.
+For those without their own ice house, numerous resorts and fishing guides offer rentals complete with predrilled holes and bait (find a full list here).
 Popular areas for ice fishing include Mille Lacs, Lake of the Woods, Upper Red Lake, Gull Lake and Lake Winnibigoshish.
 A Minnesota fishing license is required for residents and nonresidents.